DavidisTH/LCC/README.md

 ## Acknowledgments

 - This project uses the Web Speech API for speech recognition.
-- Made with love ❤️ by David.
+- Made with love ❤️.